waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - Hyperlinks to other tasks that could be done next, if multiple options are available.
 Describe the multiple options so that customers know which task to choose.

 ### <a name="tasks-related"></a>Related topics
 To provide a quick way for the customer to access other content that is related to the task, provide links to the content at the end of the article or topic.
 Even if you have already included an embedded hyperlink to the material in the article or topic, you can provide the hyperlink again under "Related topics," but typically you should provide a link only once in an article or section.
-For more information about linking, see [Links and cross-references].
+For more information about linking, see [Links and cross-references](a-l-style-guidelines.md#links).

 ## <a name="phone-numbers"></a>Telephone numbers
 Use the following guidelines for telephone numbers: